 Your boarding pass, booking confirmation letter, booking reference, and all receipts for any additional expenses for the period of your flight delay.

-When on a business trip paid by the company, who receives the compensation?
+When on a business trip (company-funded), who gets the compensation?

 The passenger (you).

 Always submit your claim to the operating air carrier.
 To know which one is the operating air carrier, look at your ticket.
 The answer to your question is usually there.

 If the airline offers a refund, should you accept it?

 No. If you agree, the airline doesn’t have to provide you with an alternative flight.
 However, you are still entitled to getting compensation for your flight delay in the EU.

 Which airlines can I claim compensation from?